p7g/c-bytecode-vm/README.md

 ## Garbage Collection

-c-bytecode-vm has a tracing (mark-and-sweep) garbage collector with some (potentially-flawed) reference-counting extensions.
-Such a GC is immune to cycles, at the expense of taking longer to collect.
+c-bytecode-vm has a tracing (mark-and-sweep) garbage collector.

-The ref-counting mechanism is to allow C extensions to make sure a value is not collected while they are using it.
-This works, but it could be unergonomic since an incremented ref on an array does not apply to its contents, for example.
+To allow C extensions to safely hold onto values without them being collected, use `cb_gc_hold` to add it to a GC root, and `cb_gc_release` to remove it from the root.
+The next time the GC runs the value may be eligible for collection.

 ## Intrinsic Functions